mtimofiiv/blog.fiiv.io/_posts/2014-05-12-my-time-with-the-vancouver-canucks.markdown

 Zdeno Chara hoisted the Stanley Cup.

-But looking back now, I don’t care.
+But looking back now, I don't care.
 It was great while it lasted, and more importantly than getting the bragging rights of working for the Stanley Cup winner, I learned about myself.
 I learned how I work under pressure, I learned that the smallest choices early on in a project are the ones that can come back to haunt you later.

 And most importantly, I learned to enjoy the ride.
 I immersed myself in the company and its culture and it was the greatest work experience of my life.

-In my next post, I’ll take up where I left off.
+In my next post, I'll take up where I left off.